Kentucky Blue Streak

 Kentucky Blue Streak is a 1935 American film directed by Raymond K. Johnson and starring Edward J. Nugent, Frank Coghlan Jr. and Cornelius Keefe.
 The film's sets were designed by the art director Vin Taylor.

 It was released in the United Kingdom under the alternative title The Blue Streak.

-Synopsis
+Plot

 A financially-troubled Kentucky horseracing family is threatened with disgrace when the jockey brother agrees to throw a race in San Francisco and then gets mixed in a murder investigation.
 Meanwhile, his sister plans to enter her horse in the Kentucky Derby.
 Her brother escapes from jail in order to ride it to victory.